2018 – NOMINATION OF BERT HIGHLAND FOR THE MTA HALL OF FAME

 Bert has faithfully written district one’s reports for our magazine and for the Trappers Post without ever missing an issue.

-Bert can be described as not only instrumental, but also a workhorse, in various MTA projects ranging from the building/distribution/tracking of pine marten nesting boxes to advocating for the sport of trapping by seeing to it that a booth has been manned during the 5-day Duluth Boat, Sports, Travel, and RV Show.
-He is "the man behind the scenes" who does all the organizing to attend to every detail necessary to pull off 5 days of scheduling volunteers, arranging for all materials to be on site, raising money for the MTA, and generally informing the public with accurate information about a controversial sport such as trapping.
-During his tenure as a District I director, he has provided the leadership to do everything it takes to host a couple of summer conventions in Barnum; each has been a tremendous undertaking but a huge success because of his organizational skills and commitment to doing things right and doing them well.
+Bert can be described as not only instrumental, but also a workhorse, in various MTA projects ranging from the building/tracking of pine marten nesting boxes to advocating for the sport of trapping by seeing to it that a booth has been manned during the 5-day Duluth Boat, Sports, Travel, and RV Show.
+He is the “man behind the scenes” who does all the organizing to attend to every detail necessary to pull off 5 days of scheduling volunteers, arranging for all materials to be on-site, raising money for the MTA, and generally informing the public with accurate information about a controversial sport such as trapping.
+During his tenure as a District 1 Director, he has provided the leadership to do everything it takes to host a couple of summer conventions in Barnum; each has been a tremendous undertaking but a huge success because of his organizational skills and commitment to doing things right and doing them well.

-Bert has a very good working relationship with the conversation officers of northeastern Minnesota.
+Bert has a very good working relationship with the conversation officers of Northeastern Minnesota.
 They continue bringing him fur to put up for our tanned fur project, which he graciously does.
-One warden recently brought him fourteen (14) marten, four (4) bobcats, four (4) fisher, and four (4) otter all in one day, and Bert donated his time to put them up.
+One warden recently brought him fourteen marten, four bobcats, four fishers, and four otters all in one day, and Bert donated his time to put them up.
 He then personally delivered them to Tim Caven.

 Bert and Tweety have a combined family of six children and numerous grandchildren.
-Bert plays an active role as father and grandfather to all.
-On one day, you can find him watching a ball game for one and the next time he will be watching a granddaughter cheerleading at a football game, or he might be found at a grandson's little league game.
+Bert plays an active role as a father and grandfather to all.
+On one day, you can find him watching a ball game, and the next time he will be watching a granddaughter cheerleading at a football game, or he might be found at a grandson’s little league game.

-Bert is a man who makes friends easily and remains loyal to all.
-He is truly a gentleman.
-For many reasons, a few of which have been described above, he is very deserving for selection to be inducted into the Minnesota Trappers Association Hall of Fame.
+Bert is a man who makes friends easily and remains loyal to all He is truly a gentleman.
+For many reasons, a few of which have been described above, he is very deserving of selection to be inducted into the Minnesota Trappers Association Hall of Fame.